Unique-AG/ai/unique_sdk/README.md

 #### `unique_sdk.util.file_io.upload_file`

-Allows for uploading files that then get ingested.
+Allows for uploading files that then get ingested in a scope or a chat.

 ```python
 createdContent = upload_file(